scientifichackers/zproc/README.md

 # ZProc - Process on steroids
 source is short for [Zero](http://zguide.zeromq.org/page:all#The-Zen-of-Zero) - [Process](https://docs.python.org/3.6/library/multiprocessing.html#multiprocessing.Process)

+>generally, "zero" refers to the culture of minimalism that permeates the project.
+We add power by removing complexity rather than by exposing new functionality.

-source aims to reduce the pain of multi-processing by
+zproc aims to reduce the pain of multi-processing by

 - 🌠
     - Sync-ing  application state across all processes (without shared varialbes!).
 - 🌠
-    - Giving you the freedom to _build any combination of synchronous or asynchronous systems.
+    - Giving you the freedom to build any combination of synchronous or asynchronous systems.
 - 🌠
     - Remembers to kill processes when exiting, for general peace.